About the Games

 A. No, although DBS checks will be required for certain roles depending on their nature and this will be made clear on the Role Description for that role.

-A. If you completed an early “expression of interest” (asking for very basic details), you will have been invited to complete a full registration in [September 2019].
-You will need to have done this in order to be considered for any role and to be receiving up to date information
+A. If you completed an early “expression of interest” (asking for very basic details), you will have been invited to complete a full registration.
+You will need to have done this and additionally attend a Registration Session in which you will learn more about the Games, complete some simple vetting and be asked about your experiences, skills and interests etc.

 A. There will be a variety of long and short-term volunteering opportunities.
-For those volunteering during the Games themselves, we require a minimum commitment of 4 shifts of 6 hours each during the Games.
+For those volunteering during the Games themselves, we require a minimum commitment of 4 shifts (morning, afternoon or evening).

-A. Yes, all volunteers will receive a minimum of 2 or 3 shirts and a cap which they may keep.
+A. Yes, all volunteers will receive t-shirts and a cap which they may keep.
 A showerproof jacket will be provided for those with outdoor roles.

-A. Please check your email spam or junk filters on your email provider in the first instance.
+A. You will have been sent an immediate acknowledgement of your registration.
+Please check your email spam or junk filters on your email provider in the first instance.
 If you find our emails there, please add to your “safe sender” list.
-If not, please contact us at email@example.com or telephone 01481 741900.
+If not, please contact us at firstname.lastname@example.org or telephone 01481 720213.

-A. No we welcome everyone, although if we have too many volunteers for the required roles, Bailiwick of Guernsey residents will take preference.
+A. We welcome everyone, however, given the high level of registrations we presently have and the challenges around availability and cost of accommodation within the Island, we will be prioritising volunteers that live in Guernsey or have accommodation available to them.
 Certain official roles within sports especially will be open to all.
-Volunteers outside Guernsey will be responsible for their own travel and accommodation costs and ensuring they meet and restrictions or Visa requirements should they apply.
+Volunteers outside Guernsey will be responsible for their own travel and accommodation costs and ensuring they meet any restrictions or Visa requirements should they apply.

 A. Yes.
-Volunteer registrations close on 30th September 2020.
+Volunteer registrations closed on 30th September 2022.

-A. Yes, you can give a preference of the sports you are interested in.
-If you are involved locally in the sport you would like to volunteer for then please speak to the relevant sport for more details and a reference to put on the application when prompted.
+A. If you are involved locally in the sport you would like to volunteer for then please speak to the relevant sport for more details and a reference to put on the application when prompted.

 A. Most of the workforce delivering the Games will be volunteers, so we have a wide range of roles providing great learning and experience opportunities covering all aspects of event and sports management covering transport, infrastructure, retail, stewarding, first aid, welcome teams, administration, people management etc.

-A. Yes, you will be asked to specify your availability although we require a minimum commitment of 4 shifts of 6 hours each (these may be more flexible) to ease our administration etc.
+A. Yes, you will be asked to specify your availability although we require a minimum commitment of 4 shifts - morning, afternoon or evening, although exact timings may be more flexible depending on the events and to ease our administration etc.

 A. Yes, you will be asked to highlight specific roles you are interested in, although we are unable to guarantee that we will be able to satisfy this for individual requests.
 We will however make every effort to do so.